jbuitmann/jbuitmann/README.md

 # Hello, Julian Buitmann 👋

-I'm a passionate developer specializing in IoT, IIoT, and Edge Computing.
+I'm a developer specializing in IoT, IIoT, and Edge Computing.
 Currently, I work at Hochschule Osnabrück, Campus Lingen, Germany.

 ## 🚀 About Me